cor3ntin/wg21-1/README.md

 Abstract
 --------

 `std::optional` will be a very important vocabulary type in C++17 and up.
 Some uses of it can be very verbose and would benefit from operations which allow functional composition.
-I propose adding `map` and `bind` member functions to `std::optional` to support this monadic style of programming.
+I propose adding `map`, `and_then`, and `or_else` member functions to `std::optional` to support this monadic style of programming.

 Motivation
 ----------